cbartram/form-analytics/README.md

 - Meat
 - Veggies

-For example many people might light sausage of their pizza we could suggest other options to them based on what we think they may like such as:
+For example many people might like sausage of their pizza we could suggest other options to them based on what we think they may like such as:
 - turkey
 - ham
 - bacon